hw-star/SMGAN/README.md

 ## important
-The code will be made public after the paper is accepted.
+The code and dataset are being updated and are expected to be completed by August 11, 2025.

 ## Matters needing attention